 Any changes to the LIPOS reporting tool will be reviewed and discussed with CSB Regional Managers and they will be given a 30-day time frame to implement changes.

 CSBs are responsible for maintaining reporting in the electronic health record for individuals receiving LIPOS contracted services.
-Bed days used should be recorded under Inpatient services (250).